Thomas L. Rosser: Civil War

 Custer shipped Rosser's gold-laced Confederate grey coat to his wife with a reply.

-Dear friendThanks for setting me up in so many new things, but would you please direct your tailor to make the coat tails of your next uniform a trifle shorter.Best regards G.A.C.
+Dear friend,Thanks for setting me up in so many new things, but would you please direct your tailor to make the coat tails of your next uniform a trifle shorter.Best regards, G.A.C.

 Rosser became known in the Southern press as the "Saviour of the Valley," and was promoted to major general in November 1864.
 He conducted a successful raid on New Creek, West Virginia, taking hundreds of prisoners and seizing much need quantities of supplies.
 In January 1865, he took 300 men, crossed the mountains in deep snow and bitter cold, and surprised and captured two infantry regiments in their works at Beverly, West Virginia, taking 580 prisoners.
 Most of the men in Rosser's command were recruits from West Virginia.

 Rosser commanded a cavalry division during the Siege of Petersburg in the spring, fighting near Five Forks.
 It was here that Rosser hosted the "infamous" shad bake (fish feast) 2 mi north of the battle lines preceding and during the primary Federal assault.
 Guests at this small affair included George Pickett and Fitzhugh Lee.
 Shelby Foote states that "Pickett only made it back to his division after over half his troops had been shot or captured..".
 It is said that Lee never forgave Pickett for his absence from his post when the Federals broke the Confederate lines and carried the day at Five Forks.

 Rosser was conspicuous during the Appomattox Campaign, capturing a Union general, John Irvin Gregg, and rescuing a wagon train near Farmville.
 He led a daring early morning charge at Appomattox Court House on April 9, 1865, and escaped with his command as Lee surrendered the bulk of the Army of Northern Virginia.
 Under orders from the secretary of war, he began reorganizing the scattered remnants of Lee's army in a vain attempt to join Joseph E. Johnston's army in North Carolina.
 However, he surrendered at Staunton, Virginia, on May 4 and was paroled shortly afterwards.